 The figures for net acquisitions of assets are derived from a quarterly inquiry and those for holdings from an annual inquiry.
 These inquiries are conducted by ONS.
 A panel of local authority, public corporations and self-administered private pension schemes are asked to complete returns.
 The statistics supplied by these contributors are then grossed up to produce figures for the whole of the UK self-administered pension industry.
-The inquiries became statutory under the Statistics of Trade Act, 1947 with effect from 1991 for annual inquiries and the first quarter of 1992 for the quarterly inquiries.
+The inquiries are statutory under the Statistics of Trade Act, 1947.

-The series are reliable but subject to coverage, sampling and reporting errors.
+The series are subject to coverage, sampling and reporting errors.